bopeterson/sonos-esp/README.md

 - Test the sonsos discover part with several sonos devices
 - Merge sonoscontrol and connecttoaccesspoint into one file
+- Enter STA+AP for one minute after power up to enable configuration without button
 - ~~Add rotational encoder for volume setting~~

 ## Thanks